TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/Git/Index.rst

 .. note::

-   If you are working on a previously cloned, older repository, the TYPO3 repository URL changed to GitHub.
+   If you are working on a previously cloned, older repository, the TYPO3 repository URL changed to GitHub **and the branch "master" changed to "main".**
    Existing repositories can be adapted like this:

    .. code-block:: bash

       $ git remote set-url origin git://github.com/typo3/typo3
       $ git config remote.origin.pushurl "ssh://<your-username>@review.typo3.org:29418/Packages/TYPO3.CMS.git"
+      $ git config remote.origin.push +refs/heads/main:refs/for/main

    See `Renaming the TYPO3 GitHub Repository <https://typo3.org/article/renaming-the-typo3-github-repository>`__.